lkoepsel/AVR_C/README.md

 This keeps the code smaller than with a large file containing all of the functions available.

 ### Arduino Framework Functions
 * **analogRead(pin)**: read one of the 6 Analog pins (A0-A5).
 Returns a 10-bit value in reference to AREF see [analogReference()](https://www.arduino.cc/reference/en/language/functions/analog-io/analogreference/).
 In this case, it only DEFAULT value of VCC or 5V.
-To convert reading to voltage, multiply by 0.0048.
+To convert reading to voltage, multiply by 0.0048 (for a reference voltage of 5V).
 * **analogWrite(pin, n)**: setup the Timer/Counters to provide a PWM signal.
 Keep in mind, PWM using the Timer/Counters, see this [AVR Datasheet Note: PWM](https://wellys.com/posts/avr_c_step2/) as to which pin, a Timer/Counters is assigned.
 The examples such as *button* (T/C 2) and *micros* (T/C 1) also use the same Timer/Counters, so the conflict might be an issue.
 	* pin = Arduino UNO Pin Number, must have a "\~" in its name (3, 5, 6, 9, 10, 11)
 	* n = n/255 Duty Cycle, i.e; n=127, 127/255 \~= 50% duty cycle